 Science and technology make many bible stories unbelievable

 We live in an age of science and technology.
 Frankly, from a scientific perspective, many of the “facts” of the Bible may be too outrageous to believe.
 Can a man really be swallowed by a whale and live to tell his tale?
 How can it be that snakes that had vocal cords once no longer have them?
 While the Bible claims the world was created less than 6,000 years ago, scientific research in the field of physics has proven that the Big Bang, which began the cycle of life that has evolved to this day, took place 13.7 billion years ago.

 Natural theories explain away miracle stories

 Since the dawn of time, humanity has been searching to understand the world around them, recounting stories and holding to beliefs that explain natural occurrences, such as disease, disaster and death.
 In ancient times, people lacked the knowledge to explain natural phenomena and so they would make up stories to make sense of the world.
 As such, illness was recounted as punishments for wrongful acts, and natural disasters served were interpreted as heavenly omens.
-The flood described in the Bible story of Noah’s Arc can be understood as an especially massive hurricane.
+The flood described in the Bible story of Noah’s Ark can be understood as an especially massive hurricane.
 The locusts’ outburst in the Bible’s Ten Plagues story can be explained in scientific terms.
-These stories are, therefore, not historically accurate because they rely on outdated understating of the world.
+These stories are, therefore, not historically accurate because they rely on an outdated understanding of the world.